 Food Porn: 6/10

 Did I really put Guy Fieri’s show on the list?
 You bet I did.
 I love making fun of Guy as much as the next guy, but let’s not pretend there isn’t entertainment value in that.
-I do cringe every time he overpronounces the last name he gave himself, but for the most part he’s a lovable clown.
+Do I cringe every time he overpronounces the last name he gave himself?
+Absolutely.
+But for the most part he’s a lovable clown.
 And say what you will about the guy, he at least tends to go places worth a visit.
 He went to Tommy’s Joynt in San Francisco, and anyone who likes Tommy’s Joynt can’t be all bad.
-Honestly, I rarely get past the theme song, but if you can stomach Guy and the basic construction of the show, the cooking footage is usually pretty on point.
-Triple D doesn’t have much, but it has footage of people lovingly preparing food, and that is the basis of all food programming.
+As cheesily constructed as Triple D is, it nails the basics of what I want in a food show: a profile of a restaurant (and never a snooty one), along with an in-depth look at exactly how they make whatever dish they’re known for.
+Say what you will about Guy and his car and his dumb theme song, but Triple D has footage of people lovingly preparing food, the basis of all food programming.

 Food Porn: 5/10